My typical VM configuration

 The server will usually be used only for hosting some web services

-so remote access is only on ports ssh:22
+so remote access is only on ports ssh:22 and https:443.
+My

 distribution of choice is Ubuntu and on Ubuntu the firewall is managed

-with ufw
+with ufw:

 # Allow incoming requests on ports 22 and 443